rdviii/ai-policy/ai-policy-2025.md

 ### Ethics and Society

 I know this is the core of what this document is about, but this aspect is moving even faster than the technology, so this list is inevitably incomplete.
-As of this writing, I am reading several articles _a day_ about AI and its uses and misuses in society.
-Work to develop a framework rather than a long list of specific rules.
+As of this writing, I am reading several articles _a day_ about AI and its uses and misuses in society; there is an absolute _flood_ of information, much of it simply regurgitated, some of it new.

 Books: